banupriyamohanraj/mailoauth2/README.md

 # mailoauth2

 a node js application for sending email from the server with 4 api endpoints with proper documentation for those api’s.
+The mail has been sent with nodemailer npm package and with google Oauth Authentication.

 <h1>API's</h1>
 <h2>Backend hosted URL</h2>